MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

     <div class="events-containerh">
         <img class="events-pic" src="{{ site.images }}/Events/EY_Analytics.png">
         <div>
-            <p>Love consulting, Data and asking questions?
+            <p>Love consulting, Data and asking questions?<br />

-            Are you the sort of person that people look to when solving a complex problem?
+            Are you the sort of person that people look to when solving a complex problem?<br />

-            Then join us on the 7th of August for Mathsoc x Macquarie Women-in-Business x EY's Data and Analytics Event!
+            Then join us on the 7th of August for Mathsoc x Macquarie Women-in-Business x EY's Data and Analytics Event!<br />
             If you are a keen student who enjoys or is looking to experience a career in strategy consulting or Data & Analytics, then this seminar is for you!
             </p>
             <a class="btn mathsoc-btn-white-purple" href="https://www.facebook.com/events/453369988576987/">More Info</a>